EdH66/preclinical_Pose_estimation/README.md

 # DLC-Scripts

-Scripts for Deeplabcut pose estimation for in vivo metabolism and neurodegenereation work Focused on .py scripts for use on HPC
+Scripts for Deeplabcut pose estimation for in vivo metabolism and neurodegenereation work

+Focused on .py and .sh scripts for use on HPC